neworlDfk/main-public-factors/README.md

 # main-public-factors
-ideas and suggestions are always welcome
+Ideas and suggestions are always Welcome!
+Let's start to do my own show, because I'm too tired to became nobody in this crazy world!